pluffohman/ConsoleReference/README.md

 # Console Reference

-This program was designed to work with contacts and information about them. **It supports saving contacts in the file.** It's version 1.2 and it works in the console.
+This program was designed to work with contacts and information about them. **It supports saving contacts in the file.** It's a version 1.2 and it works in the console.
-In the next version I'm gonna move it in to __SFML window__.
+In the next version I'm going to move it into __SFML window__.

 ## Running the programm